 Source: Indiastat

 The northern part of India is the biggest producer at about 80 per cent of the total country’s annual tea production with the majority of the production coming from Assam followed by West Bengal (Tandane & Kaur, 2020).
 State wise growth rate of production was positive and significant in Assam, West Bengal, Tamil Nadu and Karnataka whereas positive but non-significant in Kerala (Tandane & Kaur, 2020).
-Table 1 shows a comparative static analysis of five major tea producing states in India.
+Table 1 shows a comparative statistic analysis of five major tea producing states in India.
 Tea production in Assam is high mainly due to its warm and humid climate, heavy rainfall, and fertile alluvial soil along the Brahmaputra River valley, which provide ideal conditions for tea cultivation.
 The region’s misty mornings and long tradition of tea farming further enhance both the quantity and quality of tea produced.
 Kerala’s tea production is affected by a more seasonal climate, with a distinct dry season leading to fluctuation in tea production.

 4.2 Tea Production and Climate Change in Assam